 Few countries can match Scotland’s dramatic landscapes.
-Get your walking boots ready for these 20 greatest hikes, including best coastal walk, top island walk, best family hike and Scotland’s greatest view
+Get your walking boots ready for these 15 greatest hikes.

 Old Man of Hoy, Orkney (Wilderness Scotland)